How to Write a Press Release

 A press release is an announcement essential for ensuring the media and public know your company’s latest news.
-Press releases are all about showcasing what your company has achieved and milestones that make your company worth bragging about.
-Generally, your press releases should be about one-page long and should always be written in clear, professional language.
+News releases are all about showcasing what your company has achieved and milestones that make your company worth bragging about.
+Generally, your media releases should be about one-page long and should always be written in clear, professional language.

 Xtensio’s FREE Press Release Template and Editable Examples

-Your starting point to create and share a beautiful press release, without any design experience.
+Your starting point to create and share a beautiful news release, without any design experience.

 Xtensio is a collaborative workspace where teams can easily create and share beautiful living documents

 Design anything from simple strategy docs to pitches, agendas, reports and other business and marketing collateral.
 Share a live link.
 Present.
 Export.
 It’s the easiest editor ever.

 A step-by-step guide to writing a media release

 Utilizing the media to create awareness of your company is a promising strategy.
 Companies both large and small use news releases to get the attention of journalists in an effort to increase traffic and conversion.
 However, actually getting a journalist to read your news is no easy task, especially if they’re getting hundreds of e-mails a day asking them the same thing.
 That means, in order to grab their attention, you’ll need to put time and effort into writing a strong, effective press release for all of your company’s major news stories.
 Let’s go over the steps for writing a release and a few tips and tricks to make your’s stand out from the crowd.

 Your headline needs to be clear, relevant and interesting.
 Try to answer these questions before deciding on your headline and beginning to write your news release:

 - What is your media release about?
 What important company event or milestone happened?